 A police report is an important document that insurance companies use to help determine liability and possible negligence in a car accident.
 But what if the police report does not accurately reflect what happened?
 What if the report has the facts wrong?
-If you disagree with the details of the police report after your accident, there are steps you can take to make sure your insurance adjuster gets the correct facts of the case and you don’t end up paying for an accident that wasn’t your fault, and can help ensure that you still have the ability to seek compensation from the at-fault driver.
+If you disagree with the details of the police report after your accident, there are steps you can take to make sure your insurance adjuster gets the correct facts of the case.
+This can help ensure you don’t end up paying for an accident that wasn’t your fault, and can help ensure that you still have the ability to seek compensation from the at-fault driver.

-Request An Amendment to Your Police Report
+You Can Request An Amendment to Your Florida Police Report

-Because the police report is your main piece of unbiased evidence for your insurance adjuster usually, you need the information in it to be as accurate as possible.
-Unfortunately, the fact of the matter is that mistakes happen.
-Maybe the responding officer misheard something or wrote down the wrong time of day or make of your car.
+Because the police report is usually your main piece of unbiased evidence for your insurance adjuster, you need the information in it to be as accurate as possible.
+Unfortunately, the fact of the matter is that mistakes happen in police reports.
+Maybe the responding officer misheard something on the scene, or wrote down the wrong time of day, or even mixed up the make of your car.

 Factual Errors vs Non-Factual Errors in a Florida Police Report

-If the errors in the police report are not factual or there is no proof to correct the error, amending the report will be difficult.
+If the errors in the police report are not factual or there is no proof to correct the error, amending the police report will be difficult.
 An example of non-factual error is something like a statement from a witness.
 If you don’t agree with a statement in the police report, you have the option to write your own account of the event and request that it be submitted as evidence with the police report.
 Unfortunately, because this evidence is disputable, it may not be included with the report.